defuse/password-hashing/README.md

 not need to manually add salt or worry about storing the salt.
 The salt is encoded into the verifier string.

+The different implementations are compatibile with each other.
+So a hash produced with one implementation can later be used to verify the password in a different one.

 ### Creating a Hash

 When a user account is created, store their username and their password's